(Disclosure: Some of the links below may be affiliate links)

 First of all, I do not sell books.
 I have a hard time getting rid of books.
 I am mainly buying second-hand books (and cheap Kindle books).
 So when I want to get rid of one book, I give them away.
 Either I give them away to charity (Emmaüs).
 Or I use an exchange service to give them.
 At the university where I worked, they organized a book exchange each year.
 I took a lot of books and gave away a few of mine.

 If you want to sell books, you can do it, of course.
 But it is difficult, and I think it is not worth the time.
 Most books will sell for very little, at least in Switzerland.
 If you have a nice collection of a series of books, you have much more chance to sell it.

 I am also not selling clothes.
 Over the years, I discovered several times that I had many clothes I did not wear anymore.
 And they were still in good shape.
 It is not easy to sell used clothes yourself, and you often do not get much money back.

 Since I know a lot of people may need them, I always give away my extra clothes to charity (Red Cross).
-Also, I wear most of my clothes until the end of their life.
+Also, I wear most of my clothes until their end.
 So, in the end, I do not have many clothes to get rid of.

 My online selling strategy

 Finally, we can talk about my online selling strategy.

 My online selling strategy is straightforward.
 If I think it is possible to sell it for at least 10 CHF, I am starting with Ricardo.
 I put the offer up.
 I found out that there are several important things when selling: